rkt/rkt/Documentation/subcommands/fetch.md

 When fetching, rkt will try to avoid unnecessary network transfers.
 For example, if an image is already in the local store, rkt will use HTTP's ETag and Cache-Control to avoid downloading it again unless the image was updated on the remote server.

-This behavior can be changed by using the `--store-only` and `--no-store` flags.
+This behavior can be changed by using the `--pull-policy` flag.
-Their meanings are detailed in the [image fetching behavior][img-fetch] documentation.
+Usage of this flag is detailed in the [image fetching behavior][img-fetch] documentation.

 ## Authentication